jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 test_telephone
 *********************************************************************************

-Time to write the program that makes the tests in ``test_telephone.py`` pass without looking at them
+Time to write the program that makes the tests pass without looking at ``test_telephone.py``

 red: make it fail
 #################################################################################